 A real concern for travellers who wish to see some parts of Europe is the fact that they need to spend extra to get a travel insurance for Schengen visa.
-The amount $80 to $100 may just be meager for some travellers but for budget travellers this is a significant amount.
+The amount $80 to $100 may just be meager for some travelers but for budget travelers this is a significant amount.
 While the travel insurance policy for Schengen visa applicants may appear a turn-off to some, acquiring travel insurance in reality has a lot of pros to it too.
 This article will try to clear the issue on what the travel insurance is for and why Schengen visa applicants are required to get one.

 Getting a travel insurance for Schengen visa is just one of several requirements to be granted a Schengen visa.
 If you wish to know how to apply for a Schengen visa, then just take these easy steps: